dlt-hub/dlt/docs/website/docs/tutorial/sql_database.md

 ## What's next?

 Congratulations on completing the tutorial!
-You've learned how to set up a SQL Database source in `dlt` and run a data pipeline to load the data into DuckDB.
+You learned how to set up a SQL Database source in `dlt` and run a data pipeline to load the data into DuckDB.

 Interested in learning more about `dlt`?
 Here are some suggestions:
 - Learn more about the SQL Database source configuration in [the SQL Database source reference](../dlt-ecosystem/verified-sources/sql_database)